Tourmi/Retro-ML/Games/Retro_ML.PokemonGen1/README.md

 ﻿# Pokemon Red/Blue/Yellow Plugin
 Plugin by Voltage
 -------
-Training AIs that learn how to win fights in Pokemon
+Training AIs that learn how to win fights in Pokemon Red/Blue/Yellow

+Note: The prepared savestates are only for Pokemon Yellow, not Red/Blue

 ### Special Thanks
 * [Data Crystal](https://datacrystal.romhacking.net/wiki/Pok%C3%A9mon_Red/Blue:RAM_map): Reference for in-game memory addresses.